apache/mynewt-site/docs/chapter1/how_to_edit_docs.md

         - 'Ethernet': 'chapter5/ethernet.md'

-### Pushing changes to remote
+### Pushing changes to remote as a committer

+If you are not a committer yet, skip this section and proceed to the [next section](#sharing-changes-as-a-non-committer).

 * Check whether your remote git repository is set up.
+If you see the remote location as shown below you can skip the next step.

         $ git remote -v
         origin	https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git (fetch)
         origin	https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git (push)

-* If it is not, set it up.
-Otherwise, proceed to the next step.
+* If, however, you do not see your remote repository, then set it up as follows.

         $ git remote add origin https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git

-* Commit and push the changes to the remote repository.
-Instead of "Green Arrow" type in your username.
+* First check the git status.
+It will show you that the `try_markdown.md` document has been modified.
+So you will stage a commit, and then commit the change.
+Finally, you will push the changes to the remote repository.

+  During staging below using `git add`, we use the `-A` option indicating you want to stage all your modifications.
+Instead, you can choose to specify only the files that you want to.
+The commit message (specified after `-m`) should summarize what your changes are about.

+        $ git status
         $ git add -A
-        $ git commit -m "Green Arrow's first doc change"
+        $ git commit -m "My first doc change as a trial run"
         $ git push -u origin <your-branch-name>

 * You can see the changed Markdown file if you traverse the tree on the git repository [ https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git]( https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git).

 * A commit notification automatically goes out to the commits@mynewt.incubator.apache.org mailing list.
 The "upstream" manager pulls the notified changes, reviews it, and merges it to the master branch if all is well.
 Otherwise you get an email for further changes.

+### Sharing changes as a non-committer

+We suggest you follow the proposed non-committer workflow at Apache to share your work.
+The direct link to the proposed workflow is [https://git-wip-us.apache.org/docs/workflow.html](https://git-wip-us.apache.org/docs/workflow.html).

+* Assuming you have made changes to the example file, you will first commit your changes.

+        $ git add -A
+        $ git commit -m "My first doc change as a trial run"

+* Once you're ready to share your changes with the rest of the project team, you can use the git format-patch command to produce a patch file (or a nice set of patches in the future):

+        $ git format-patch origin/trunk

+* Email the patch file to dev@mynewt.incubator.apache.org.
+Later on you may attach multiple files in your email to the mailing list as part of an existing thread or a new one.
+Remember to summarize the issue you have tackled and your work if the commit message is not detailed enough.

+   If there is a JIRA ticket associated with your work you should post your patch files to the ticket.

 ### Conversion to HTML